biigle/laravel-remote-queue/README.md

 ### Submit jobs

 Jobs pushed to the remote queue are transmitted via HTTP and processed on another application.
-To use the remote queue, configure a queue connection in the `queue.connections` config to use the `remote`.
+To use the remote queue, configure a queue connection in the `queue.connections` config to use the `remote` driver.
 Example:

 ```php
 [